Mimie as Tamayo (Demon Slayer) at Japan Otaku Matsuri 2019 (Event) - Makeup Tutorial

 Where to buy or make Cosplay Costumes?

-Getting Started in Hijab Cosplay ♡
+Getting Started in Hijab Cosplay ♡ FAQ Section

 You can read more on her blog post here @ linaheartfantasy's Hijab Cosplay Frequently Asked Question (Bahasa Indonesia)